 Since coming to Congress, Walz has made improving the care of our nation’s veterans a top priority.
 The Rochester Post Bulletin has described him as having "relentless energy" and touted his strong work ethic, stating that "he brings a soldier's work ethic to the House."

-Rep. Walz has been recognized for his work in Congress with awards from AMVETS, the National Association of County Veterans Service Officers, the American Cancer Society, the National Association of Development Organizations, and the Matthew Shepard Foundation.
+Rep. Walz has been recognized for his work in Congress with awards from AMVETS, the National Association of County Veterans Service Officers, the American Cancer Society, the National Association of Development Organizations, the National Farmers Union and the Matthew Shepard Foundation.
 In 2017, he received the Harry S. Truman Award, presented by The National Guard Association of the United States (NGAUS).

 Tim and Gwen live in Mankato with their two young children, Hope and Gus.